Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

 \subsection{Construction of the Mixer Hamiltonian}

 Along with the cost unitary, a mixer unitary is also applied on the initial state.
 The states in the initial uniform superposition are the eigenstates of the cost Hamiltonian.
-So, only the cost unitary can not disturb the amplitude profile of the initial state.
+So, only the cost unitary cannot disturb the amplitude profile of the initial state.
 It only adds a phase to each of the states in the superposition without altering the probability profile of the individual states.
 The mixer Hamiltonian in that sense mixes the amplitudes.
 The mixer Hamiltonian corresponding to the mixer unitary must conserve the search space, which is essential in the proposed Viterbi decoding algorithm.
 In many applications of QAOA including the Viterbi decoding, the search space does not contain all the basis members of a $n$ qubit system.
-This is a restricted search space and in such situations we must choose the mixer Hamiltonian that does not map the states outside the search space($\mathcal{C}$).
-Thus, the mixer unitary must conserve the same search space.
-Here our restricted search space is the codespace.
-But the mixer Hamiltonian must not have any eigenstates in the codespace either and this ensures the non commuting nature of the mixer Hamiltonian and the cost Hamiltonian. \\ The minimum Hamming distance of the codespace is defined as the minimum value of the Hamming distance between all pairs of the elements in that search space.
-We also assume there must be a null element in the search space and there are $v$ elements in the search space with Hamming distance $d$ with respective to the null element, where $d$ is the minimum Hamming distance of the codespace.
-Now we state a theorem to generate a valid mixer for any restricted search space. \begin{theorem} If $\mathcal{C}$ is a restricted search space of a linear block code in a $2^n$ dimensional system and $d$ is the minimum Hamming distance of $\mathcal{C}$, then the mixer Hamiltonian $H_m$ is the sum of local Pauli-$\mathrm{X}$ operators, which maps the null element to any of the $v$ elements with Hamming weight $d$:
+The restricted search space in such situations requires choosing the mixer Hamiltonian that does not map the states outside of the search space $\mathcal{C}$.
+Therefore, the mixer unitary must conserve the same search space.
+The constraint on the restricted search space determines the state initialization, as discussed in Section \ref{sec:Quantum Approximation Optimization Algorithm}.
+Therefore, the initial state is